-In the 1940's two remarkable women, Katherine Briggs and her daughter, Isabel Myers, developed a personality test known as MBTI (Myers-Briggs Type Indicator).
-The purpose of the MBTI is to discover what your personality type is and to use that knowledge to achieve a happy and prosperous life.
-Knowing your personality type opens the door to the deep self-understanding that will motivate you to enhance your strengths and learn to overcome your weaknesses.
+The purpose of the MBTI personality test is to discover what your traits are and to use that knowledge to achieve a happy and prosperous life.
+Knowing your personal traits opens the door to the deep self-understanding that will motivate you to enhance your strengths and learn to overcome your weaknesses.
 Your personal growth, relationships, and career are much more likely to be successful and happy if you have a deep understanding of why you do the things you do and think the way you think.

 Myers-Briggs identifies 4 major personality types, each divided into 4 sub-types.

 - Analysts: architect (INTJ), logician (INTP), commander (ENTJ), debater (ENTP).

 - Diplomats: advocate (INFJ), mediator (INFP), protagonist (ENFJ), campaigner (ENFP).

 - Sentinels: logistician (ISTJ), defender (ISFJ), executive (ESTJ), consul (ESFJ).

 - Explorers: virtuoso (ISTP), adventurer (ISFP), entrepreneur (ESTP), entertainer (ESFP).